grow-assistant/sales-assistant/codebase_export.md

             {
                 "role": "system",
                 "content": (
-                    "You are a helpful assistant that provides a brief overview " "of a club's location and amenities."
+                    "You are a helpful assistant that provides a brief overview of a club's location and amenities."
                 )
             },
             {
                 "role": "user",
                 "content": (
-                    f"Please provide a concise overview about {club_name} in {loc_str}, "
+                    f"Please provide a concise overview about {club_name} in {loc_str}. "
-                    f"highlighting amenities like {am_str}.
-Only provide one short paragraph."
+                    f"Is it private or public?
+Keep it to under 3 sentences."
                 )
             }
         ],
         "model": MODEL_NAME,
         "stream": False,
-        "temperature": 0.5
+        "temperature": 0.0
     }
+    response = _send_xai_request(payload)

+    # Cache the response
+    _club_info_cache[cache_key] = response

-    return _send_xai_request(payload)
+    return response

 ##############################################################################
 # Personalize Email with Additional Club Info
 ##############################################################################